CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 #### 2. Define the shortcode and associate it with the markup it will be replaced with

-This is where the real action lies.<br/>
+This is where the real action lies.
 To explain this step, we'll create an ultra-simple shortcode named **\[hello\]** which when inserted into some content gets expanded to

 ```